3246P - Restraint Isolation and Other Uses of Reasonable Force Procedure

 - De-escalation: The use of positive interventions and other district-approved strategies to deescalate a student who has lost self-control, is non-compliant or is demonstrating unacceptable behavior.
 These strategies address behavior that is dangerous, disruptive or otherwise impedes the learning of a student or others.

 - Isolation: Restricting a student alone within a room or any other form of enclosure, from which the student may not leave.
-It does not include a student’s voluntary use of a quiet space for self-calming, or temporary removal of a student from his or her regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan.
+It does not include a student’s voluntary use of a quiet space for self-calming, or temporary removal of a student from their regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan.

 - Imminent: The state or condition of being likely to occur at any moment or near at hand, rather than distant or remote.